Generic selectors

 Best Tank Mates

-Red Zebras are versatile tank mates that work well with a variety of other mbuna.
-Choose species with different coloration to minimize territorial conflicts.
-Some solid choices include:
+Red Zebras work well with a variety of other mbuna.
+Choose species with different coloration to minimize territorial conflicts, similar-colored fish trigger more aggression.
+Some solid choices:

-• Yellow Lab (Labidochromis caeruleus).
-Classic pairing; contrasting colors, relatively peaceful
+• Yellow Lab (Labidochromis caeruleus), Classic pairing; contrasting colors, relatively peaceful for a mbuna

 Tank Mates to Avoid

-• Peacock cichlids (Aulonocara spp.).
-Too peaceful for a mbuna tank; will be bullied
+• Peacock cichlids (Aulonocara spp.), Too peaceful for a mbuna tank; will be bullied relentlessly

-• Other orange/red mbuna.
-Similar color triggers territorial aggression
+• Other orange/red mbuna, Similar coloration triggers concentrated territorial aggression

-• Auratus (Melanochromis auratus).
-Too aggressive; will dominate the tank
+• Auratus (Melanochromis auratus), Too aggressive; will dominate the entire tank

-• Long-finned species.
-Red Zebras will nip at flowing fins
+• Long-finned species, Red Zebras will nip flowing fins without hesitation

 Food & Diet

 Red Zebra Cichlids are primarily herbivorous, spending most of their time in the wild grazing on algae and plant material.
-Your staple food should be a high-quality spirulina flake or cichlid pellet designed for herbivorous African cichlids.
+Your staple food is a high-quality spirulina flake or cichlid pellet designed for herbivorous African cichlids.
 Algae wafers make a great supplemental option.

 Breeding & Reproduction